-ANU Thinking Spaces was an installation commissioned by the Australian National University to mark the 50th anniversary of the Robert Menzies Library.
+ANU Thinking Spaces was an installation commissioned by the Australian National University to celebrate the intellectual life of the campus, supporting 50th anniversary celebrations for the Robert Menzies Library.

 Dr. Sarah Barns: Project Lead, interviews, research and sound

 Michael Killalea: Creative Director

 Dr. Shanti Sumartojo (ANU): Concept design and research

 In the *Thinking Spaces *project we created large-scale digital projection & soundwalks in celebration of the intellectual life of ANU campus.
 We uncovered some remarkable documentaries and films shot on location at the ANU, including, not least, Phillip Noyce's 1971 documentary on the Aquarius Arts Festival, Good Afternoon and a remarkable 1950s Film Australia documentary about the aspirations of Australia's newest university.

 Since its inception, the ANU has represented Australia's ambitions to be a world class 'knowledge nation', to retain the brightest minds here in the country and to set the stage for ambitious intellectual discovery.